 Mr Rogan believes one of the group's main priorities is to provide clearer communications on the use and management of water for the environment.

-The EWAG provides advice to Department of Planning, Industry and Environment (DPIE) on the management of water from a number of sources, including:
+The EWAG provides advice to Department of Planning and Environment (DPE) on the management of water from a number of sources, including:

 - the Environmental Water Allowance (EWA) made available under the Macquarie and Cudgegong Regulated Rivers Water Source 2016

 - Environmental Water trigger windows for the Regulated Cudgegong River made available under the Macquarie and Cudgegong Regulated Rivers Water Source 2016

-- Adaptive Environmental Water (AEW) held by DPIE
+- Adaptive Environmental Water (AEW) held by DPE

 - Environmental entitlements (General Security and Supplementary) held by the Commonwealth Environmental Water Office (CEWO)